javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/11-currying-partials/article.md

 # Currying and partials

-Till now we were only talking about binding `this`.
-Now let's make a step further.
+Until now we have only been talking about binding `this`.
+Let's take it a step further.

 We can bind not only `this`, but also arguments.
 That's rarely done, but sometimes can be handy.